ociu/sphinx-traceability-extension/doc/usage.rst

     By default, the caption for every item in the table is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller table, but also less details.

+:onlycaptions:

+    If you only care about the captions and want to hide the item IDs, set the *onlycaptions* flag instead.

 :stats: *optional*, *flag*